Associate Professor, History of Art/Asian Languages and Culturesnachiket@umich.edu

 My interests span many mediums, regions, and time-periods.

-Concurrently, I am continuing to theorize strategies to account for the production, dissemination, and performance of the linguistically hybrid and profusely painted scrolls and manuscripts of pre-Mughal western India.
-The centerpiece of this study is a recension of the Vasanta Vilasa, copied on an eleven-meter long cloth scroll in the Sultanate city of Ahmedabad in 1451.
-My publications on this subject include “Paper Prasadas,” in Artibus Asiae, “Cultural Cache” in Jaina Painting and Manuscript Culture, “Telling Tales: The Freer Vasanta Vilasa” in Artibus Asiae. and a translation of an essay by Sarabhai M. Nawab (from Gujarati with Babu Suthar) in Art in Translation.
+My current book project, “Scrolling Forward,” builds on essays published in flagship journals.
+It theorizes strategies to account for the production, dissemination, and performance of the linguistically hybrid and profusely painted scrolls and manuscripts of western India.
+A recension of the Vasanta Vilasa, copied on an eleven-meter long cloth scroll in the Sultanate city of Ahmedabad in 1451 is the centerpiece of this project.

-I remain interested in tracing the shadow of traditional Indian art, modern collections and the scholarship on them on the creative works of avant-garde Euro-American artists.
-Essays include “The Camera Work of Ananda Coomaraswamy and Alfred Stieglitz,” History of Photography and “Some Reflections on Art Writing and Translation in Colonial India,” in Art in Translation.
+I remain interested in exploring relationships among and between art and yoga and in tracing the shadow of traditional Indian art, modern collections and the scholarship on them on the creative works of avant-garde Euro-American artists.
+Essays include “The Camera Work of Ananda Coomaraswamy and Alfred Stieglitz,” and “Some Reflections on Art Writing and Translation in Colonial India.”

 I also remain committed to historical preservation and to the formulation and critique of cultural policy.
-Currently, I am developing a public-facing humanities project aimed at the documentation, interpretation, and ultimately conservation of a medieval landscape consisting of several hundred shrines built around the perimeter of an artificial lake in western India.
-Recent writings in the area of cultural policy include two essays published on the main editorial pages of The Hindu, India’s widely respected newspaper.
-One essay, “‘Monuments Men’ Needed in Nepal” was published in 2015; another, “ ‘Leaving No Stone Unturned” was published in 2013.
+Building on editorials published in The Hindu newspaper, I am currently developing a public-facing humanities project aimed at the documentation, interpretation, and ultimately conservation of a medieval landscape consisting of several hundred shrines built around the perimeter of an artificial lake in western India.
+Concurrently, I am currently team-teaching a dynamic new seminar on Law, Development, and Heritage Preservation in India at the Michigan Law School where I am an adjunct professor.

-As a Consulting Curator at the Detroit Institute of Arts, I am currently participating in the reconceptualization and reinstallation of their Asian art galleries.
-These galleries are scheduled to open to the public in Fall 2018.
-In the past, I have been involved with curatorial projects at the Smithsonian’s Freer and Sackler Galleries, Philadelphia Museum of Art, and Museum of Fine Arts, Boston.
+As Consulting Curator of South and Southeast Asian Art at the Detroit Institute of Arts, I am currently participating in the reconceptualization and reinstallation of their Asian art galleries.
+In the past, I have been involved with curatorial projects at the Smithsonian’s Freer and Sackler Galleries, Philadelphia Museum of Art, Museum of Fine Arts, Boston and other institutions